 Herb Walks are interpretive walks and hikes with an emphasis on edible and medicinal plants, those classified as “herbs” for their culinary and medicinal properties.
-We discuss and, where possible, demonstrate the plants’ indigenous and modern uses for food, home remedies, botanical medicine, survival, landscaping, camping, crafts, ceremony and more.
+We discuss and demonstrate the plants’ indigenous and modern uses for food, home remedies, botanical medicine, survival, landscaping, camping, crafts, ceremony and more.
 Use this link to go to HerbWalks.com.

 Here are some things you can expect to come away with from an herb walk or nature hike:

 You’ll learn to positively identify native plants in their natural habitat, including those suitable for foraging and those that are potentially dangerous.